pragmagic/godot-nim/docs/index.rst

 Creating Project
 ----------------

-The fastest way to set up a Godot-Nim project is to use an existing stub:
+The fastest way to set up a Godot-Nim project is to use the existing stub:

 .. code-block:: bash
    git clone --depth=1 https://github.com/pragmagic/godot-nim-stub.git myproject